 What is your clutter?
 Email, paper, electronic files, to-dos?
 Clutter accumulates due to indecision.
-In this video, Dr. Melissa Gratias of Productivity Psychologist, LLC gives you three reasons why you should trust yourself to make good decisions.
+In this video, Dr. Melissa Gratias gives you three reasons why you should trust yourself to make good decisions.
 You can get past your clutter, no matter what it is.

 Don’t want to watch the video, a transcript is below.

 Hi.
 My name is Dr. Melissa Gratias.
-I’m a productivity psychologist, which means that I help overworked and overwhelmed people feel focused, balanced, and successful.
+I’m a productivity specialist, which means that I help overworked and overwhelmed people feel focused, balanced, and successful.

 Today, I’m going to talk about clutter.
 Clutter can take a lot of forms in the workplace.
 It can be email clutter, electronic files clutter, paper clutter, mental clutter, tasks clutter, calendar clutter.
 There are lots of different types of clutter.